peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 Because the temporal variability of all quantities coming as an input to the RTE is not the same, it is convenient to avoid repeated computation of certain results.
-E.g., the rate of change of cloudiness is much higher than that of gas concentrations.
-Therefore, it is possible skip or linearise the computation of gaseous transmission functions.
+E.g., the rate of change of cloud cover is much higher than that of gas concentrations.
+Therefore, it is possible skip or interpolate gaseous optical thickness.
 Other intermediate results may also be reused, depending on the actual implementation of the solution.